qwert2333/CEPCSW/README.md

 * SETCollection

-## Update in branch dev-EcalRec-v04: CRD Ecal Reconstruction
+## Update in branch dev-EcalRec-v05: CRD Ecal Reconstruction
-  * Update Ecal geometry: new cellID, 11 blocks in z-direction, less memory in simulation.
-  * Update Ecal digitalization for updated geometry (WARNING: would have conflict with previous version!)
-  * Add track, deal with MIP.
-  * Now can deal with hadrons roughly, need optimization.
+  * Focus on hadron reconstruction in Ecal.